-Welcome to the Harris Girls’ Academy East Dulwich information page.
+Welcome to the Harris Girls’ Academy East Dulwich admissions information page.
 Details of our open days, which normally take place in September and October each year, will be published on the website.
-Our full policy, with details of our admissions criteria, can be downloaded from further down the page.
+Our full admissions policy, with details of our admissions criteria, can be downloaded from further down the page.
 This page contains a brief summary of the application procedure for Year 7 and in-year admissions.

 Academy Admissions Contact Details